 What are the Causes of Tickle in Throat

 You may be wondering what the cause of tickle in throat is, and how can it be avoided.
 Well, there are several reasons for the annoying tickle and scratchy feeling in the throat.
 Most often it is dryness of pharynx (throat) that is responsible for that tickle.
 It is also a sign of early onset of cold; there is itching and scratchy feeling in the throat and buccal cavity before your nose starts leaking.
+Sometimes food additives, pollens, allergy to smoke and dust can cause sensation of tickling in the throat.

 Home Remedies to Get Rid of Tickling Sensation in the Throat